vanmooylipidomics/LOBSTAHS/README.md

 A [comprehensive vignette](https://github.com/vanmooylipidomics/LOBSTAHS/blob/master/vignettes/LOBSTAHS.Rmd) contains detailed, step-by-step user instructions and examples of package functions illustrated with a model dataset.

-LOBSTAHS is copyright (c) 2015-2017, by the following current and former members of the Van Mooy Laboratory group at Woods Hole Oceanographic Institution: [James R. Collins](http://jamesrco.github.io), Bethanie R. Edwards, Helen F. Fredricks, and Benjamin A.S.
+LOBSTAHS and all accompanying written materials are copyright (c) 2015-2021, by the following current and former members of the Van Mooy Laboratory group at Woods Hole Oceanographic Institution: [James R. Collins](http://jamesrco.github.io), Bethanie R. Edwards, Daniel Lowenstein, Henry Holm, Helen F. Fredricks, and Benjamin A.S.
 Van Mooy.
-All accompanying written materials are copyright (c) 2015-2017, James R. Collins.
 LOBSTAHS is provided under the [GNU General Public License](https://github.com/vanmooylipidomics/LOBSTAHS/blob/master/LICENSE) and subject to terms of reuse as specified therein.

 <h2>Citations</h2>